Kur1sutaru/fantastic_databases_and_where_to_find_them/page3.md

 The Genotype-Tissue Expression (GTEx) project is an ongoing effort to build a comprehensive public resource to study tissue-specific gene expression and regulation.
 Samples were collected from 54 non-diseased tissue sites across nearly 1000 individuals, primarily for molecular assays including WGS, WES, and RNA-Seq.
 Remaining samples are available from the GTEx Biobank.
 The GTEx Portal provides open access to data including gene expression, QTLs, and histology images.

-The initial screen show several options for input data:
+The initial screen shows several options for input data:
 * **Browse**  By gene ID - Browse and search all data by gene By variant or rs ID - Browse and search all data by variant